Bounds for Kloosterman sums on GL(n): Appendix: the case

 \section{Appendix: the case $G = {\rm GL}(4)$}

 It might be useful for applications to use the method of proof of Theorem \ref{thm1} and Corollary~\ref{cor3} to obtain explicit formulae and non-trivial bounds for \emph{all} Weyl elements in the case $G = {\rm GL}(4)$.
+See \cite[Appendix]{GSW} for a list of the relevant consistency relations, and \cite{Fr0} for a version in terms of Pl\"ucker coordinates.

 There are 8 Weyl elements.
 We do not need to talk about the trivial Weyl element and the Voronoi element $\left(\begin{smallmatrix} & 1\\ I_{3} & \end{smallmatrix}\right)$, which is covered in \cite{Fr} (with non-trivial bounds following from Deligne's estimates).
 The element $\left(\begin{smallmatrix} & I_{3} \\ 1& \end{smallmatrix}\right)$ is analogous.